 It was at this time the tank battalions received these orders which came from Gen. Weaver: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

 In March, the 194th was attempting to free two tanks that were stuck in the mud.
-As the tankers worked to get them out, Japanese Regiment entered the area.
+As the tankers worked to get them out, a Japanese Regiment entered the area.
 Lt.
 Col. Miller ordered the tanks to fire at point-blank range and ran from tank to tank directing fire.
 When they stopped firing, they had wiped out the regiment.

 At this time, Gen. Weaver also suggested to Gen Wainwright that a platoon of tanks be sent to Corregidor.
 This idea was rejected by Wainwright.
 The Japanese brought fresh troops to Bataan, from Singapore, since the Americans and Filipinos with the help of tropical illnesses had fought the Japanese to a standstill.
 On April 3, the Japanese launched a major offensive.
 In an attempt to stop them, the tanks were sent into various sectors.
 It was also at this time that tanks became the favorite targets of Japanese planes artillery.